ashishg9453/ml_assignment_2/README.md

 ## Problem Statement
 This repository contains my submission for Machine Learning Assignment 2.
-The task is to implement six classification models on a dataset, evaluate them, and deploy an interactive Streamlit app.
+The objective is to implement six classification models on a chosen dataset, evaluate them using multiple metrics, and deploy an interactive Streamlit app.
+The assignment demonstrates end-to-end ML workflow: modeling, evaluation, UI design, and deployment.

 ## Dataset Description
 Dataset: Breast Cancer (UCI)
 - 569 instances
 - 30 features
 - Binary classification (Malignant vs Benign)

+This dataset is widely used for benchmarking classification models and meets the assignment requirement of ≥12 features and ≥500 instances.

 ## Models Implemented
 1. Logistic Regression